- I am going to teach you three Bitcoin passive income streams, all in one comprehensive guide

 - Grow more slowly with Poloniex lending – see passive income stream #3 below!

 Now that you’ve got some Bitcoin earnings from passive income streams #1 and #2 above, it’s time to consider how else to put your funds to work.
 Lending Bitcoin speculators on Poloniex is probably the least time consuming form of passive income that I’ve ever come across.

 Poloniex is a very popular cryptocurrency exchange.
-One of the features of this exchange is that speculators can borrow Bitcoin on margin, in order to increase the size of their bets on whether Bitcoin’s price will rise or fall in the short term.
+One of the features of this exchange is that speculators can borrow Bitcoin (and many other cryptocurrencies) on margin, in order to increase the size of their bets on whether that cryptocurrency’s price will rise or fall in the short term.
 The source of these funds is investors who loan them Bitcoin – a need that you can fulfill.
 You get paid a daily interest rate in exchange for supplying Bitcoin to short-term speculators.
 Loan offers range in duration from two to sixty days, with most loans ending before their maximum duration.

 If supplying short-term liquidity to speculators sounds very risky, don’t worry – Poloniex has very strict rules in place to keep your funds safe.
 Those taking loans cannot move the funds off the Poloniex platform, and Poloniex will force speculator’s loans into liquidation when their position becomes too risky.
 You can read the full details of margin trading and issuing loans to speculators on Poloniex’s support article on this topic.